Milanovic-dev/express-next-router/README.md

 ✓ Routed (2ms)
 ```

-If you want accept any method, with ES Modules you can export default a function:
+If you want to accept any method, with ES Modules you can export default a function:

 ```js
 // api/dogs.js